Saswatm123/Compile-Time-Equations-Handler/README.md

 ```
     G == (1 - (v^2) / (c^2) )^(1.0/2.0)
 ```

+Unary Functions that this solver also supports are:
+ - sin
+ - cos
+ - tan
+ - csc
+ - sec
+ - cot
+ - arcsin
+ - arccos
+ - arctan
+ - arccsc
+ - arcsec
+ - arccot

 To solve the equations for the target variable, use the following syntax: